Most Famous Logos With a Face

 Logo Pringles

 The American chip manufacturer is very popular.
-Therefore, after the change of ownership of Pringles, the logo remained the same, as it is already well known to consumers.
+Therefore, the logo remained the same after Pringles’s ownership change, as it is already well known to consumers.
 The fact is that until 2012, the brand belonged to Procter & Gamble, and now it is the property of Kellogg’s Corporation.
 On the packaging of the product paints an improvised face of a mustachioed man.
 He also has arched eyebrows, eyes with black dots, and a red bow tie.
 Below the abstract head is the title.
 It is diagonal, bright yellow, with a black stroke.
 Above the letter “i” is a miniature chip.
 The font is sans serif, bold, and lowercase.

 OBEY